 On May 4, schoolchildren visit war monuments to learn about the Second World War.
 At 8 pm (20.00), a nationwide two minute silence is held.
 In Amsterdam, Dutch King Willem Alexander heads the official memorial ceremony at the National Monument on Dam square.

-On May 5, the festivities take a more upbeat swing, as many free open air festivals are organised.
-The so called Liberation Festival (Bevrijdingsfestival) intents to teach young people to appreciate the freedom and democratic society in which we live.
-Something we might take for granted sometimes.
-Once every 5 year, Liberation Day is also a national holiday.
+On May 5 it is Bevrijdingsdag (Liberation Day) in The Netherlands and the festivities take a more upbeat swing.
+In many cities free open air music festivals are organised.
+These so called ‘Bevrijdingsfestivals’ (Liberation Festivals) intent to teach young people to appreciate the freedom and democratic society in which we live.
+Apart from performances, the program is added with speeches.

 Dam Square killings

 The liberation of Amsterdam actually took a rather morbid turn in those first days of May of 1945.
 On May 7, the official retreat of the Germans was announced and, to celebrate, thousands of people gathered at Dam Square.
 The celebration came to a dramatic halt when suddenly, German soldiers located at a high top building, started shooting at the crowd, killing 20 people and injuring 120.